zhoreeq/meshname/protocol.md

 ## Why not .ip6.arpa

 There is a special domain for reverse DNS lookups, but it takes 72 characters to store a single value.
-The same value in .mesh.arpa takes 36 characters.
+The same value in .meshname takes 35 characters.

 "e.7.6.9.6.c.a.4.a.5.0.3.2.c.c.5.0.0.4.f.0.2.2.9.8.c.f.6.0.0.2.0.ip6.arpa"
-versus "aiag7sesed2aaxgcgbnevruwpy.mesh.arpa."
+versus "aiag7sesed2aaxgcgbnevruwpy.meshname"

 This saves twice amount of bandwidth and storage space.
 It is also arguably more aesthetically appealing, even though that's not a goal.

-## Why .arpa

-".arpa" is a special domain reserved for Internet infrastructure.
-There is a similar special-use domain for home networks ".home.arpa" specified in RFC 8375.
-If ".mesh.arpa" will become widely used it could also be standardized, otherwise it won't break much.